 There are landmines in some areas, notably in the desert areas around El Alamein, stretches of coastline near Mersa Matruh, the western shore of the Gulf of Suez, and the Sinai Peninsula.

+Egypt’s borders are under military control, with movement of non-military persons and vehicles restricted, and in some cases, prohibited.
 Tourists travelling to Egypt's frontiers, including the borders with Libya, Sudan, and Israel and parts of the Sinai off the main, paved roads, must obtain permission from the Travel Permits Department of the Ministry of the Interior.

 Tourists should check with local authorities for advice on local travel precautions.
 If you plan to travel to Abu Simbel by road (40kms north of the Sudanese border), you should only do so on an organised tour guarded by police escorts.